 Been reading a lot of oriental philosophy lately.
 I’ve been interested in their mentality for a while.
-Being from an accidental background makes you feel sometimes “overwhelmed”.
+Coming from an occidental background makes you feel sometimes “overwhelmed”.
 There are so many mental diseases lately that it seems we are creating our own mental illnesses.
 Are we?
 There are biological explanations for some mental diseases which can be prescribed but I am also concern about those mental issues regular people have.

 I was reading the book “The Power of Now” by Eckart Tolle and to sum up (in my level of awareness and understanding) the main message is, ” you are not your mind”.
 It seems a little difficult to understand, especially if we have idolatrized the mind and rationality as our bibles.
 But the main idea behind this book and other philosophies such as Taoism, Buddhism, Zen, etc. is that you are something else apart from your mind.
 Your mind is another organ, like your lungs, your heart, your stomach.
 And as such, it must be at your service, not the other way around.